Leslie A. V. Fischer

 Leslie Fischer

-I am a Ph.D. researcher in Political Science at the University of St. Gallen (HSG) in Switzerland.
-I hold a Master’s degree from the University of Konstanz in Germany.
-In my research, I focus on how wartime violence shapes political behaviour in post-conflict societies.
-I am also interested in the psychological mechanisms that shape the way in which we perceive political actors, such as social groups and states.
+I am a Ph.D. researcher in International Affairs and Political Economy at the University of St. Gallen (HSG) in Switzerland.
+I hold a Bachelor’s and Master’s degree in Political Science from the University of Konstanz in Germany, with a specialization in Conflict Studies and Research Methods.
+In my research, I focus on how wartime violence influences political behaviour.
+I am also interested in the psychological mechanisms that shape the way in which we perceive political actors.

-1 How does wartime violence shape political dynamics in post-conflict societies?
+1 What are the political consequences of wartime violence?
 2 How do social hierarchies, public attention, and salient events shape, reinforce, or disrupt perceptions of political actors?